afarahi/kllr/readme.md

 [Stellar Property Statistics of Massive Halos from Cosmological Hydrodynamics Simulations: Common Kernel Shapes](https://arxiv.org/abs/2001.02283)

+A list of other publications that employed `KLLR` in their data analysis.

+D. Anbajagane, A. Evrard, A. Farahi, [Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters](https://arxiv.org/abs/2109.02713), MNRAS, (2022)

 ## Dependencies

 `numpy`, `scipy`,  `matplotlib`, `pandas`, `sklearn`, `tqdm`